Learning Dexterous Manipulation from Exemplar Object Trajectories and Pre-Grasps

 We note that many dexterous manipulation papers in the last decade used \pgs to some degree without explicit mention.
 For example, the Pen-Task in DAPG's ADROIT suite~\cite{rajeswaran2017learning} required \pg initialization to work.
 Similarly, the OpenAI Rubik's cube experiment~\cite{akkaya2019solving} assumed a stable in-hand (i.e. \pg) initialization.

 Two recent dexterous manipulation papers~\cite{chen2022system,huang2021generalization} considered the in-hand object rotation task.
 For most of their experiments they start at a \pg pose (object laid flat on the palm).
-As a test, we experimentally demonstrate for ~\citet{huang2021generalization} this choice is crucial -- removing the \pg initialization causes learning to fail entirely.
-For ~\citet{chen2022system} this choice is explicitly addressed in the paper -- the only way they were able to avoid starting at \pg was by using a \textit{gravity curriculum}.
+As a test, we experimentally demonstrate for Huang et. al~\cite{huang2021generalization} this choice is crucial -- removing the \pg initialization causes learning to fail entirely.
+For Chen et. al.~\cite{chen2022system} this choice is explicitly addressed in the paper -- the only way they were able to avoid starting at \pg was by using a \textit{gravity curriculum}.
 Such a procedure would be impossible in the real world, where gravity is a fixed constant.

-\section{Hyper-Parameters}
+\subsection{Hyper-Parameters}

 In this appendix we list the hyper-parameters for our task formulation (see App.~\ref{appendix:hyper_formulation}), \suitename benchmark (see App.~\ref{appendix:hyper_suite}), simulated environments (see App.~\ref{appendix:hyper_sim}), and \fname learning framework (see App.~\ref{appendix:hyper_formulation}).